As frequent travelers, we love gifts that are easy to carry, practical and fun.

 For backpackers and those who travel light, travel towels can be a great addition.
 We used the microfiber MSR Packtowl Original for years, and found it packed light and dried quickly.
 These days, we just pack thin terrycloth towels, but microfiber travel towels are a great choice for those who want to travel with the bare minimum.

 For the comfort lover

 We often travel with a small, squishy pillow that’s filled with little microbeads instead of a neck pillow.
 Neck pillows can be big and bulky, and they really only have one function.
 We find the little microbead pillows just as comfortable, and they can be used in a makeshift or regular bed as well.
 They’re great to amuse kids on long haul flights, easy to squish into your carry-on, and double as a pillow for sleeping wherever you happen to be.
-You can get get them in adorable kids’ versions like the iscream Sweet Treats Macaroons Microbead Pillow (click to see prices on Amazon) or a simple travel microbead neck pillow (see prices here).
+You can get get them in adorable kids’ versions like the iscream Sweet Treats Macaroons Microbead Pillow (click to see prices on Amazon) or a Microbead Bolster Tube Pillow (see prices here).

 Do you have any must-have travel items that would make great Christmas gifts?
 Let us know in the comments below!